 Safeguarding your medical information

 As a patient, you have to share medical information about yourself.
-For example, when you talk to your General Practitioner, speak to reception staff at an out-of-hours medical centre, make an appointment to see a doctor, or pick up medicine from a pharmacy.
+For example, when you talk to your GP, speak to reception staff at an out-of-hours medical centre, make an appointment to see a doctor, or pick up medicine from a pharmacy.

 Medical personnel need this information in order to give you the help you need.
 It is therefore vital that you are confident that information concerning your illnesses, treatment or personal circumstances will not go astray.

-Among other things, duty of confidentiality means that medical personnel:
+Among other things, duty of confidentiality means that healthcare personnel: